 How to estimate a project using time-based rates

-Step 1: Count and measure
+1. Count and measure

-You’ll need to start with the task of measuring your space and counting the items that need painting.
-When you enter a room, use a laser measurer to determine the space's length, width, and height.
+Measure your space – when you enter a room, use a laser measurer to determine the space's length, width, and height.
 These dimensions will make up your wall square footage, ceiling square footage, and linear footage.
-Then, count the number of items in the area grouping like items together (windows, doors, etc).

-Step 2: Determine how long things take
+2. Determine how long things take

-Step 3: Determine your hourly rate
+3. Determine your hourly rate

-to charge for your time.
 Your hourly rate is your business broken down into one number.
 Knowing exactly what you need to charge will give you confidence in how you value your business.
-But how do you determine your hourly rate?

-Step 4: Add it all up
+4. Add it all up

 How many hours will this project take?

-Using time based-rates you can then calculate the total number of hours it will take to paint this bedroom: 13.5 hours
+Using time-based rates, you can then calculate the total number of hours it will take to paint this bedroom: 13.5 hours

-Ok, so what does this bedroom actually cost?
+So what does this bedroom actually cost?

 Hourly rate: $67/hr